-In 1961 the boathouse was replaced with a new two storey structure but sadly the popularity of rowing declined and the Rowing Club was dissolved in 1974 after which the boathouse fell into a state of dereliction.
-However, in 1978, the Ebchester Village Trust stepped in to save the boathouse from demolition and in 1981 the 5th Tyne Sea Scouts brought the building back into use and have continued the tradition of water activities since then.
-Today the river is used for canoeing and kayaking by the 5th Tyne Sea Scouts, Consett YMCA, schools and others.
+However, in 1978, the Ebchester Village Trust stepped in to save the boathouse from demolition and in 1981 the 5th Tyne Sea Scouts brought the building back into use.
+Since then the Sea Scouts have continued the tradition of water activities on the River Derwent.
+Today the river is used for canoeing and kayaking by several scout troops: Consett YMCA: schools: and other organisations, including those who care for people with special needs.
 The river is also used regularly by the Lanchester and District Model Boat Club.

 All of these groups came together in 2011 to form the Ebchester Boathouse Development Partnership to secure the improvement or re-construction of the boathouse and to manage its future use.
 The Partnership is supported by the National Trust, as landowner, the Environment Agency and the Tyne Rivers Trust.
 The boathouse and the river environment are recognised as a great asset to Ebchester and one of the aims of the Partnership is to revive the boathouse as a focal point for community activity